ferret-stack/ferret-stack.github.io/_posts/2025-09-25-Saving-You-Saved-Me.md

 author: Ferret Stack
 ---

 It arrived in a cardboard box with holes punched through the sides, anxious but willing.
 I had saved it from a situation I prefer not to recall, and perhaps that's why the seller had been so eager to let it go.
 It had three splotches on his nose and would sleep in a perfect spiral, as if following some geometric principle I couldn't grasp.
-He understood it, and I trusted him that he did.
+The pattern made sense to it, and I trusted that understanding.

 For weeks it would not play.
 Real ferrets, I had read, are creatures of boundless energy, but this one moved with a strange economy, each gesture calculated.
 When I dangled toys before it, it regarded them with what I can only describe as polite bewilderment, the way a diplomat might examine a foreign currency of no use in his own country.